Minus24Exp/Jacy/docs/en_docs/dev.md

 - `__mod` - `%`
 - `__pow` - `**`

-## Yocto code recomendations
+## Jacy code recomendations
-Since Yocto provides different ways to do the same thing, I want to describe some rules about code writing for stringency.
+Since Jacy provides different ways to do the same thing, I want to describe some rules about code writing for stringency.

 ### Single-line blocks
 Examples with writing rules: